 We further report that the National Stock Exchange of India Limited and BSE Limited have levied monetary fines for noncompliance with Regulation 17 (1) and 29 (2) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 against which the Company has submitted waiver requests.

 For Agarwal S. & Associates,

 Company Secretaries, ICSI Unique Code: P2003DE049100

-Sd/-

-CS Sachin Agarwal

-Partner

-Date: 15 th July, 2019 FCS No.: 5774

-Place: New Delhi CP No.: 5910
+Sd/-CS Sachin Agarwal Partner FCS No.: 5774 CP No.: 5910